Hulk: 'I'm sure racism doesn't exist in Russia anymore'

 Now though, he contends, "there's nothing to be worried about."

-"Unfortunately, I experienced a few cases (of racism) in Russia, especially when I arrived in my first year," says Hulk.
+"Unfortunately, I experienced a few cases (of racism) in Russia, especially when I arrived in my first year," said Hulk.
 "With time, it began improving.

 "I was getting used to Russian football.
 Russian people were embracing me more.
 So, I guess, one year before I left Zenit this wasn't happening anymore."